rafageist/proposal-multiple-catch-when/README.md

 This proposal advocates for an evolution of JavaScript's error-handling capabilities that respects and enhances the language's foundational structures, ensuring that developers can write cleaner, more maintainable code without sacrificing familiarity or simplicity.

-## Inspiration
+## Motivation and inspiration

-This proposal was inspired by the need to improve JavaScript's error-handling mechanisms, drawing from various languages and systems that have implemented similar concepts:
+Currently, JavaScript lacks the ability to type or conditionally handle errors directly in `catch` blocks, resulting in complex and less readable code.
+This proposal introduces a more precise and clear way to handle errors, inspired by similar features in languages ​​such as C#, F#, Scala, PL/pgSQL, Ruby, BASIC, Go, and Rust, as well as real-world scenarios where more granular error handling is needed.

 1. **C# and F# `when` Clause**: Both C# and F# provide a `when` clause in their `catch` blocks, allowing developers to handle exceptions based on specific conditions.
 This inspired the idea of bringing a similar conditional mechanism to JavaScript.